-Seljalandsfoss is one of the best known waterfalls in Iceland.
-It is 65 meters high according to the National Land Survey of Iceland and it is breathtakingly beautiful.
-It is a must visiting Seljalandsfoss when visiting the south-coast, you will not regret it!
+Seljalandsfoss is one of the best-known waterfalls in Iceland.
+It is approx. 60 meters tall and it is breathtakingly beautiful.
+It is a must visiting Seljalandsfoss when visiting the south coast, you will not regret it!

-Seljalandsfoss is not far from Reykjavík, only ca 120 kilometres, so you can take a day trip South Coast Tour and waterfalls and visit Seljalandsfoss and Skógafoss and return back to Reykjavík on the same day.
+Seljalandsfoss is not far from Reykjavík, only some 120 kilometres, so you can take a day trip and check out Seljalandsfoss, Gljúfrabúi, Skógafoss, and a couple of other waterfalls on the way.

-You can spot Seljalandsfoss from the ring-road long before you reach it and it is a beautiful sight watching it getting closer and closer.
-In winter time it is lit up.
+You can spot Seljalandsfoss from the ring road long before you reach it and it is a beautiful sight watching it getting closer and closer.
+In the wintertime, it is lit up.

-There is another waterfall called Gljúfrabúi very close to Seljalandsfoss.
-The name means "Dweller of the Gorge".
-Gljúfrabúi is sometimes called Gljúfrafoss, but I prefer the cute name of the dweller in the gorge :)
+You will find another waterfall called Gljúfrabúi, very close to Seljalandsfoss.
+The name means "Dweller in the Gorge".
+Gljúfrabúi is also called Gljúfrafoss, but I prefer the cute name of the dweller in the gorge :)

-Gljúfrabúi is 40 meters high and in front of it is a big rock almost covering it so it is difficult to see the lower part of the waterfall.
+Gljúfrabúi is 40 meters high and in front of it is a big rock almost covering it, making it difficult to see the lower part of the waterfall.
 This rock is called Franskanef cliff or the French nose.

-Not many visitors knew about this waterfall until recently as it is so hidden away, so we locals kind of kept it to ourselves.
+Not many visitors knew about this waterfall until a couple of years ago, as it is so hidden away, so we locals kind of kept it to ourselves.

 Visiting Gljúfrabúi is a different experience from visiting Seljalandsfoss as you walk behind Seljalandsfoss, but right into Gljúfrabúi.
 It is best to wear Wellington boots and maybe a raincoat if there is a lot of drizzle.

 I once visited Glúfrabúi in November.
 At that time there was not too much water in the river so I jumped on the rocks in the river and walked straight up to the waterfall.
-The rocks were icy so it was a little risky though.
-But an awesome experience as it is very mystical being so close by the waterfall.
+The rocks were icy and slippery, so it was a little risky though.
+But an excellent experience as it is very mystical being so close by the waterfall.

-It is difficult taking photos when inside as the light shining from above is too bright and there is a lot of drizzle.
-I always climb up on the small rock in front of Gljúfrabúi inside the gorge and have my photo taken there, either sitting with my legs crossed or standing with my hands in the air ;)
+It is difficult to take photos when inside as the light shining from above is too bright and there is a lot of drizzle.
+I always climb up on the small rock in front of Gljúfrabúi inside the gorge and have my photo taken there - either sitting in the lotus position or with my hands in the air ;)